Responding to the increasing ‘data challenge’

 As a result, there is rarely one central place for tax professionals to find all the information they need.
 Many tax departments spend more time gaining access to data, assembling it, and correcting it than performing actual tax work.
 Imagine if just a portion of that time could be recovered and reallocated.
 That lost value is increasingly causing tax leaders to seek answers and solutions in the form of technology-enabled data management solutions.

 Lack of data access and efficiency is one aspect of data challenges, with data quality being the other.
 Automation alone simply runs the risk of only moving bad data faster.
-At some point in the process, data quality has to be addressed or at least managed; Tax Data Management & Intelligence.
+At some point in the process, data quality must be addressed or at least managed; Tax Data Management & Intelligence.

 What are the key challenges facing organizations?